This guide explains what an overpayment under the Universal Credit system is and the possible ways to deal with an overpayment.

 Late mandatory reconsideration requests

-If you are outside the one month application period, you may still be able to apply for a mandatory reconsideration within 13 months of being notified about the decision.
-You need to show that there were special circumstances which meant you couldn’t apply in time.
+If you are outside the one-month period, you may still be able to apply for a mandatory reconsideration within 13 months of receiving the decision.
+You need to show that there were exceptional circumstances which meant you could not apply in time.

-If a late request within 13 months is refused, it will still count as a mandatory reconsideration request, so you can still appeal to the First-Tier tribunal (see the First-Tier tribunal section).
+If your late request within 13 months is turned down by the DWP, it will still count as a mandatory reconsideration request, so you can still appeal to the First-tier Tribunal (see the First-tier Tribunal section).

-If a late request after 13 months is refused, the DWP may say that it hasn’t counted as a mandatory reconsideration request and so you have no right to appeal to the First-Tier tribunal.
-You may consider writing to the First-tier Tribunal to argue that the DWP has considered the mandatory reconsideration request and so you are able to appeal.
+If your late request after 13 months is refused, the DWP may say that it has not counted as a mandatory reconsideration request and so you have no right to appeal to the First-tier Tribunal.
+You may consider writing to the First-tier Tribunal to argue that the DWP has looked at the mandatory reconsideration request and so you are able to appeal.
 You should contact a benefits adviser if you are considering this.

 First-tier Tribunal

-If you believe the decision the DWP has made is incorrect, you can appeal to the First-tier Tribunal.
-You must be able to evidence to the first-tier Tribunal that the DWP has considered you mandatory reconsideration application.
+If you believe the decision the DWP has made is wrong, you can appeal to the First-tier Tribunal.
+You must be able to show that the DWP has looked at your mandatory reconsideration application.
 Send a copy of the mandatory reconsideration notice to the Tribunal when you appeal.

-If you have not received a mandatory reconsideration notice, remind the DWP that this needs to be done even if they believe your claim is not valid.
-If you are still unable to obtain a mandatory reconsideration notice, you could still consider appealing to the First-tier Tribunal, but you would need to provide evidence that an application was made.
-The tribunal will decide whether the evidence is sufficient for them to consider your case.
+If you have not received a mandatory reconsideration notice, remind the DWP that they should provide this even if they believe your claim is not valid.
+If you are still unable to obtain a mandatory reconsideration notice, you could still consider appealing to the First-tier Tribunal.
+You would need to provide evidence that you made an application.

-Also supply any documents that support your appeal that have not already been supplied to the DWP, and a summary of why you think the DWP decision is wrong.
+Also supply any documents that support your appeal and a summary of why you think the DWP decision is wrong.

-• You can request to attend the hearing when you make the application if you wish.
+- You can ask to attend the hearing when you make the application if you wish.

-• The tribunal can ask you or the DWP for further information to help them make a decision.
-It is important to respond to any request or your appeal could be struck out.
+- The tribunal can ask you or the DWP for more information to help them decide.
+It is important to respond with the information requested.

 Time limits